-For purchases made in 2011, 2012, and 2013: Aggregate amount of credit is limited to $500.
+For purchases made in 2011 - 2017: Aggregate amount of credit is limited to $500.
 Taxpayer is ineligible for this tax credit if this credit has already been claimed by the taxpayer in an amount of $500 in any previous year.

 For purchases made in 2009 or 2010: Aggregate amount of credit for all technologies placed in service in 2009 and 2010 combined is limited to $1,500

 This credit applies to energy efficiency improvements in the building envelope of existing homes and for the purchase of high-efficiency heating, cooling and water-heating equipment.
 Efficiency improvements or equipment must serve a dwelling in the United States that is owned and used by the taxpayer as a primary residence.
-The maximum tax credit for all improvements made in 2011, 2012, and 2013 is $500.
+The maximum tax credit for all improvements made in 2011 - 2016 is $500.
 The cap includes tax credits for any improvements made in any previous year.
-If a taxpayer claimed $500 or more of these tax credits in any previous year, any purchases made in 2011, 2012, or 2013 will be ineligible for a tax credit.
+If a taxpayer claimed $500 or more of these tax credits in any previous year, any purchases made in 2011 - 2017 will be ineligible for a tax credit.

 Building Envelope Improvements